20 Hours / 20 CEs

 • Experience Level

-This training is designed for licensed and mental health professionals at various stages of experience with juvenile adjudicative competence evaluations.
+This training is designed for licensed and pre-licensed mental health professionals at various stages of experience with juvenile adjudicative competence evaluations.

 • Intermediate: Participants with some experience in forensic or juvenile evaluations will deepen their understanding of state-specific legislation, refine their use of structured assessment tools like the JACI, and enhance their skills in integrating developmental and psychopathological factors into their evaluations.